-September is a popular month for festivals; the Smith Mountain Lake Wine Festival occurs September 17th-18th, featuring dozens of Virginia wines and bands like St. Paul & the Broken Bokes and Three Sheets to the Wind.
+September is a popular month for festivals; the Smith Mountain Lake Wine Festival occurs September 23rd-24th, featuring dozens of Virginia wines and bands like K2 and Morgan Myles.

-On the coastal side of the state, the Stratford Hall Wine & Oyster Festival marries two of Virginia’s best products in a tasty culinary event over the same weekend, September 17th-18th.
-The Harrisonburg International Festival returns to downtown Harrisonburg on September 24th, with international food trucks, artisan booths, interactive pop-ups, and live entertainment.
+On the coastal side of the state, the Stratford Hall Wine & Oyster Festival marries two of Virginia’s best products in a tasty culinary event over the weekend of September 16th-17th.
+The Harrisonburg International Festival returns to downtown Harrisonburg on September 23rd, with international food trucks, artisan booths, interactive pop-ups, and live entertainment.

 Photo Credit: Evelyn Woods

-If you’re the type of person who is already dreaming of fall, don’t miss the opening of the largest corn maze in the country at Liberty Mills Farm on September 10th.
-The farm also hosts a sunflower festival September 3rd-5th.
+If you’re the type of person who is already dreaming of fall, don’t miss the opening of the largest corn maze in the country at Liberty Mills Farm on September 9th.
+The farm also hosts a sunflower festival on the weekends of August 26th-27th and September 2nd-4th.
 Guests can pick sunflowers and other wildflowers, take the kids on a hay ride, shop the farm market, and relax surrounded by the fields of flowers during live music performances.
-Another sunflower event in September is the Beaver Dam Sunflower Festival, held September 10th-18th in Buchanan at Beaver Dam Farm.
+Another sunflower event in September is the Beaver Dam Sunflower Festival in Buchanan at Beaver Dam Farm.
 20 acres of sunflowers are the main attraction of the annual festival, but visitors will also get the chance to peruse over 90 food and craft vendors, ride on the hay wagon, and meet the farm residents in the petting zoo.